-What Is a Domestic Relationship in Arizona?
+What Constitutes Domestic Violence in Arizona?

 Relationships like this are often oversimplified as romantic partnerships.
 While this may be the case for some people, there are numerous factors the court will examine to determine if a domestic relationship exists.
 This examination is done on a case-by-case basis.

-- Are married or were formerly married
+- Are married or were formerly married;

-- Have a romantic or sexual relationship
+- Have a romantic or sexual relationship;

-- Are related by blood or marriage
+- Are related by blood or marriage;

-- Are pregnant by the other party
+- Are pregnant by the other party;

-- Have a child they in common
+- Have a child in common;

-- Live in the same household as the injured party who is a child
+- Live in the same household as the injured party who is a child.

 The court will determine that no domestic relationship exists if none of the above-listed factors are met.
 Without the underlying relationship, the family violence charge cannot be added to the base crime.
 Our well-versed domestic abuse attorneys in Phoenix could help you determine if an underlying relationship exists.